Custom component - CustomComponent

 visible: boolean;

-// Methods provided by the platform - should not be overridden
+// Methods provided by the platform - do not override them

 callNative(nativeFunction: (api: NativeAppApi) => any): void